-To preserve the integrity of the module, simple rules must be followed during use.
+To preserve the integrity of the system, simple rules must be followed during use.

-• The first thing, of course, is to read this documentation carefully to familiarize yourself with Fluctus before any operation.

-NEVER START THE MODULE WITHOUT AN ANTENNA.

-Starting up the radio without an antenna will damage it and permanently impair performance.
-Use the supplied antenna or any other antenna with 50 ohms impedance and 915 Mhz band.
+- The first thing, of course, is to read this documentation carefully to familiarize yourself with Fluctus before any operation. - Never start a device without an antenna.
+Starting up a radio without an antenna can damage it and permanently impair performance.
+Use the supplied antenna or any other antenna with 50 ohms impedance and 915/868 Mhz band. - Do not place your Fluctus on anything metal.
+All welds and components are exposed without insulation, and a short-circuit caused by contact between Fluctus and a metal part can cause irreversible damage. - Fluctus is sensitive to high humidity.

-DO NOT PLACE THE MODULE ON ANYTHING METAL.

-All welds and components are exposed without insulation, and a short-circuit caused by contact between Fluctus and a metal part can cause irreversible damage.

-Fluctus is sensitive to extreme humidity.

-This could lead to malfunctions, or even an inability to start the module properly.
+This could lead to malfunctions, or even an inability for the module to start properly.
 Also, rain or any conductive liquid can cause permanent damage.